jfr992/pulumi-iac-library/README.md

 ## Description

-This Pulumi project sets up a network, an Application Load Balancer (ALB), and an Auto Scaling Group (ASG) using custom Pulumi [packages](https://github.com/jfr992/pulumi-packages).
+This Pulumi project sets up a network, an Application Load Balancer (ALB), and an Auto Scaling Group (ASG) using custom Pulumi [packages](https://github.com/jfr992/pulumi-packages) developed for this project.
+It has been designed with the concept of an Infrastructure as Code (IaC) library in mind, allowing developers to seamlessly integrate infrastructure provisioning alongside their applications.
+Developers can provide the infrastructure configuration in a YAML file (infra.yaml), which serves as the input for the project.
+The infrastructure creation can be orchestrated through a main.go (check this example) program, which calls the package containing different resources.
+It's intended that the infrastructure creation process occurs only once before deployment and testing, ensuring consistency and reproducibility.
 Check the architecture diagram below.

 ## Project Structure